Skip to main content

 Key takeaways

-• Aetna covers the Gardasil 9 vaccine for people ages 9–45, as the insurance company deems the preventive vaccine medically necessary.
+• Aetna typically covers the Gardasil 9 vaccine for people ages 9–45, as a preventive vaccine.

 • You can view your plan’s formulary or drug list to see if you have coverage for Gardasil 9.

 Gardasil 9 is a vaccine approved by the Food and Drug Administration (FDA) to prevent various medical conditions caused by nine types of human papillomavirus (HPV).
 According to the Centers for Disease Control and Prevention (CDC), HPV is one of the most common sexually transmitted infections (STIs) that causes genital warts and certain types of cancer, such as cervical cancer, anal cancer, vulvar cancer, throat (oropharyngeal) cancer, and penile cancers that develop from high-risk HPV strains.
-It is recommended that people ages 9–45 get the HPV vaccine.
+It is approved for use in people 9–45 years old.

-Dr. Tambini says Gardasil 9 is covered by most private insurance plans for people up to age 26 as part of preventive care services.
+Dr. Tambini says Gardasil 9 is typically covered by most private insurance plans, including Aetna, for people up to age 26 as part of preventive care services.
 “Insurance coverage may vary for adults outside the standard age group,” she explains.
 “Some plans may cover it if deemed medically necessary.”
+Although this vaccine is approved for use in people ages 9 to 45, it is most commonly started at age 11 or 12, with vaccination through age 26, and additional use in adults up to age 45 based on individual risk.

 Health insurance plans aren’t one-size-fits-all.
-There are countless different plans, all with unique drug formularies—medications that the plan will cover.
+There are countless different plans, all with unique drug formularies (medications that the plan will cover).
 While some health insurance plans may cover certain medical services and prescription medications, others may not.
-Aetna will cover the HPV-valent vaccine (Gardasil 9) for insureds 9–45 years of age as a medically necessary preventive service.
+Aetna will often cover Gardasil 9 for insured members 9–45 years of age as a medically necessary preventive service, although coverage may vary by specific plan.

-However, the insurance company does not consider the Gardasil 9 vaccination medically necessary for people who have completed a three-dose vaccine series with Gardasil or Cervarix.
-If your healthcare provider does not know or does not have the HPV vaccine product that was previously administered, or is in a setting that is transitioning to Gardasil 9, then the Gardasil 9 vaccine will be considered medically necessary to continue or complete the three-dose series.
+However, the insurance company does not consider the Gardasil 9 vaccination medically necessary for people who have completed a three-dose vaccine series with Gardasil or Cervarix (previous versions of the HPV vaccine).
+If your healthcare provider does not know or does not have the HPV vaccine product that was previously administered, or is in a setting that is transitioning to Gardasil 9, then the Gardasil 9 vaccine may be considered medically necessary to continue or complete the three-dose series.

 To check if your Aetna health insurance plan covers preventive services like the Gardasil 9 vaccine series, you can visit the member website at Aetna.com to view your benefit plan.